GuidesHow To'sHow To Vertical Mount Your GPU

 5. Connect the one or multiple 6-pin or 8-pin power cables to the graphics card as you would with a horizontally mounted GPU.

-6. Once the graphics card is mounted and all cables are connected, test the system to ensure everything works correctly.
-Check the temperatures and performance of the graphics card to ensure there are no issues.
+6. Test the system once the graphics card is mounted and all cables are connected to ensure everything works correctly.

 If you are only using a riser cable, then first make sure the length of the cable is appropriate.
-It should be long enough to easily reach the location you wish to mount your GPU without pulling on the PCIe slot on the motherboard.
+It should be long enough to easily reach where you wish to mount your GPU without pulling on the PCIe slot on the motherboard.

 Problems With Mounting GPU Vertically